-Third option: DIY project is something I don`t recommend.
-Yes you can build a dimmable bulb with a diode but it can be very dangerous because of the electric shock risk.
+3. DIY project is something I don’t recommend.
+Yes, you can build a dimmable bulb with a diode, but it can be very dangerous because of the electric shock risk.

 Any light fixture can be dimmable

-This reminds me a lot of old-fashioned three-way light bulbs that had three different brightness levels but instead of brightness levels this bulb has three different color temperatures or shades of white light.
+The bulb reminds a lot of old-fashioned three-way light bulbs that had three different brightness levels, but instead of brightness levels, this bulb has three different color temperatures or shades of white light.

 Different activities require different light settings